Dinner by the Vineyard

 4th of July Celebration.
-Thousands came for the giant slide, kids' crafts and spectacular fireworks on another beautiful Durham evening.
-PHOTOS
+Thousands came for the spectacular fireworks on another beautiful Durham evening.
+PHOTO

 The town of Durham provided the large planks, and Rotarians provided the labor.
 Early on December 1st, a group of Rotarians did some heavy lifting to restore the bridging over the marsh in two locations.
 The safety of this much beloved trail is assured now for several years, and all agreed that this was the kind of project we look forward to for its meaning to the community and the comaraderie.
 PHOTO